 1. WORK AND PAYMENT.

 1.3 Payment.
-The Client will pay the Brand Ambassador a rate of $70.00 (USD) per hour.
-Of this, the Client will pay the Brand Ambassador $400.00 (USD) before work begins.
+The Client will pay the Hair Brand Ambassador a flat fee of $6,500.00 (USD).
+Of this, the Client will pay the Hair Brand Ambassador $2,000.00 (USD) before work begins.

 1.4 Expenses.
-The Client will reimburse the Brand Ambassador's expenses.
+The Client will reimburse the Hair Brand Ambassador's expenses.
 Expenses do not need to be pre-approved by the Client.

 1.6 Support.
-The Brand Ambassador will not provide support for any deliverable once the Client accepts it, unless otherwise agreed in writing.
+The Hair Brand Ambassador will not provide support for any deliverable once the Client accepts it, unless otherwise agreed in writing.

 2. OWNERSHIP AND LICENSES.

 2.1 Client Owns All Work Product.
-As part of this job, the Brand Ambassador is creating “work product” for the Client.
-To avoid confusion, work product is the finished product, as well as drafts, notes, materials, mockups, hardware, designs, inventions, patents, code, and anything else that the Brand Ambassador works on—that is, conceives, creates, designs, develops, invents, works on, or reduces to practice—as part of this project, whether before the date of this Contract or after.
-The Brand Ambassador hereby gives the Client this work product once the Client pays for it in full.
-This means the Brand Ambassador is giving the Client all of its rights, titles, and interests in and to the work product (including intellectual property rights), and the Client will be the sole owner of it.
+As part of this job, the Hair Brand Ambassador is creating “work product” for the Client.
+To avoid confusion, work product is the finished product, as well as drafts, notes, materials, mockups, hardware, designs, inventions, patents, code, and anything else that the Hair Brand Ambassador works on—that is, conceives, creates, designs, develops, invents, works on, or reduces to practice—as part of this project, whether before the date of this Contract or after.
+The Hair Brand Ambassador hereby gives the Client this work product once the Client pays for it in full.
+This means the Hair Brand Ambassador is giving the Client all of its rights, titles, and interests in and to the work product (including intellectual property rights), and the Client will be the sole owner of it.
 The Client can use the work product however it wants or it can decide not to use the work product at all.
 The Client, for example, can modify, destroy, or sell it, as it sees fit.

-2.4 Brand Ambassador's IP That Is Not Work Product.
-During the course of this project, the Brand Ambassador might use intellectual property that the Brand Ambassador owns or has licensed from a third party, but that does not qualify as “work product.”
+2.4 Hair Brand Ambassador's IP That Is Not Work Product.
+During the course of this project, the Hair Brand Ambassador might use intellectual property that the Hair Brand Ambassador owns or has licensed from a third party, but that does not qualify as “work product.”
 This is called “background IP.”
 Possible examples of background IP are pre-existing code, type fonts, properly-licensed stock photos, and web application tools.
-The Brand Ambassador is not giving the Client this background IP.
-But, as part of the Contract, the Brand Ambassador is giving the Client a right to use and license (with the right to sublicense) the background IP to develop, market, sell, and support the Client’s products and services.
+The Hair Brand Ambassador is not giving the Client this background IP.
+But, as part of the Contract, the Hair Brand Ambassador is giving the Client a right to use and license (with the right to sublicense) the background IP to develop, market, sell, and support the Client’s products and services.
 The Client may use this background IP worldwide and free of charge, but it cannot transfer its rights to the background IP (except as allowed in Section 11.1 (Assignment)).
 The Client cannot sell or license the background IP separately from its products or services.
-The Brand Ambassador cannot take back this grant, and this grant does not end when the Contract is over.
+The Hair Brand Ambassador cannot take back this grant, and this grant does not end when the Contract is over.

-4. NON-SOLICITATION.
-Until this Contract ends, the Brand Ambassador won’t: (a) encourage Client employees or service providers to stop working for the Client; (b) encourage Client customers or clients to stop doing business with the Client; or (c) hire anyone who worked for the Client over the 12-month period before the Contract ended.
-The one exception is if the Brand Ambassador puts out a general ad and someone who happened to work for the Client responds.
-In that case, the Brand Ambassador may hire that candidate.
-The Brand Ambassador promises that it won’t do anything in this paragraph on behalf of itself or a third party.
+Until this Contract ends, the Hair Brand Ambassador won’t: (a) encourage Client employees or service providers to stop working for the Client; (b) encourage Client customers or clients to stop doing business with the Client; or (c) hire anyone who worked for the Client over the 12-month period before the Contract ended.
+The one exception is if the Hair Brand Ambassador puts out a general ad and someone who happened to work for the Client responds.
+In that case, the Hair Brand Ambassador may hire that candidate.
+The Hair Brand Ambassador promises that it won’t do anything in this paragraph on behalf of itself or a third party.

 5.1 Overview.
 This section contains important promises between the parties.